-That’s according to Daimler boss Dieter Zetsche, who has ruled out the idea of a sub-A-class Mercedes hatchback — for now.
+That’s according to Daimler boss Dieter Zetsche, who has ruled out the idea of a sub-Mercedes-Benz A-Class Mercedes hatchback — for now.

 In response to rumours circulating about a will to plug the gap between the new A-class and next year’s Smart Forfour, itself measuring less than 3.5 metres in length, Zetsche told Autocar at the Frankfurt motor show: “it’s clear that there’s an opportunity for a supermini.
 Such a car would offer plenty of volume for us, but it would also be tough to make profit from.